MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 To provide you with the most up-to-date remediation advice and readiness status, the Readiness Report Creator contacts Microsoft when it creates the report.
 Some information about your VBA macros and add-ins is sent to Microsoft.
 For more information about what is sent, see [Examples of the information sent to Microsoft when creating an advanced report](use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md#BKMK_InfoSent).

- **Important:** If you're creating an advanced report, make sure the computer on which you're running the Readiness Toolkit has access to the Internet.
+ **Important:** If you're creating an advanced report, make sure the computer on which you're running the Readiness Toolkit has access to the internet.
 The Readiness Toolkit calls a publicly available web-service, so the following URLs need to be whitelisted in your firewall:

 - https://officeclient.microsoft.com/serverconfig16